Gloved hands using secateurs to prune bare branches of a young tree

 Required only if work is on construction sites.
 Most residential tree work is not on construction sites.
 Check whether SWMS is being conducted on registered construction site.

 Required only if stump grinding is part of work scope.
-Unit of competency AHCMOM214 (Operate stump grinder) from RTO.
+The current unit of competency on training.gov.au is AHCARB212 "Operate and maintain stump grinding machines" (which superseded AHCARB206).
+The previously cited "AHCMOM214" is a fabricated unit code - it does not exist on training.gov.au.
 Covers operation, hazard management, vibration and noise control.
 Not required if stump grinding is subcontracted to specialist.

 • Ladder Safety and Working at Height (AS/NZS 1576)